Censkh/style-composer/README.md

 }));
 ```

-We can now use this style with the following snippet which automatically descend the color and font size down to the styled text:
+We can now use this style with the following snippet which automatically cascade the color and font size down to the styled text:

 ```typescript jsx
 import {StyledView, StyledText} from "style-composer";